 To understand how massage might benefit someone with Morton’s neuroma, it’s essential to grasp the anatomy of the condition.
 Morton’s neuroma is not actually a tumor, as the term “neuroma” might suggest.
 Instead, it’s a benign growth of nerve tissue that can become inflamed and irritated.
 The thickening and inflammation can result from pressure, injury, or irritation.
 Footwear that squeezes the toes together or activities that exert pressure on the ball of the foot, like running, can contribute to the development or exacerbation of the neuroma.

 Massage therapy involves manual manipulation of soft body tissues to promote health and well-being.
 There are multiple types of massage, from Swedish and deep tissue to reflexology.
 Each has its techniques, but the central principle remains: physical manipulation can alleviate tension, improve blood flow, and promote healing.

 Massaging for Morton’s neuroma

 The Massaging techniques that are recommended for Morton’s neuroma include the ones that foster mobilization of the metatarsal heads.
 These massaging techniques involve applying mild pressure on the metatarsal heads which can reduce nerve compression and make Morton’s Neuroma bearable.
-This technique works best when combined with daily use of toe spacers or a metatarsal pad to decrease the pain caused in early stage Morton’s neuroma.
+This technique works best when combined with daily use of toe spacers or an orthotic with metatarsal pad to decrease the pain caused in early-stage Morton’s neuroma.